-290 UNAMA Human Rights and Protection of Civilians in Armed Conflict Special Report" "Attack on a Peaceful Demonstration in Kabul, 23 July 2016", para.
+294 UNAMA Human Rights and Protection of Civilians in Armed Conflict Special Report" "Attack on a Peaceful Demonstration in Kabul, 23 July 2016", para.
 39.

-UNAMA further concluded that the Afghan national security forces' planning, deployment of forces and vehicles during the protest, and response to the attack was commensurate with its capabilities and resources and the information available to it at the time but that its efforts to systematically investigate the attack were limited, leading to potential violations of victims' right to truth as well as preventing victims from accessing reparation/redress schemes.291 It noted that despite the Government's announcement of the establishment of a Truth Finding and Investigative Committee, insufficient information on the attack had been shared with the public and no tentative date for the release of its report has been announced.292
+resources and the information available to it at the time but that its efforts to systematically investigate the attack were limited, leading to potential violations of victims' right to truth as well as preventing victims from accessing reparation/redress schemes.
+295 It noted that despite the Government's announcement of the establishment of a Truth Finding and Investigative Committee, insufficient information on the attack had been shared with the public and no tentative date for the release of its report has been announced.296

-The mission made a number of recommendations to the Government, including, inter alia, that it should take into consideration the rights to freedom of expression and peaceful assembly when making decisions related to the management of demonstrations; strengthen its response to mass casualty incidents by recording the medical condition, cause of injury or death, and identity of each casualty; and strengthen efforts to protect all ethnic and religious communities in addition to mitigating ethnic, tribal, and sectarian tensions.293
+The mission made a number of recommendations to the Government, including, inter alia, that it should take into consideration the rights to freedom of expression and peaceful assembly when making decisions related to the management of demonstrations; strengthen its response to mass casualty incidents by recording the medical condition, cause of injury or death, and identity of each casualty; and strengthen efforts to protect all ethnic and religious communities in addition to mitigating ethnic, tribal, and sectarian tensions.297